NataliaEde/mydoctheme/_posts/2018-01-12-Classification Problem of Bank’s Telemarketing Campaign.md

 featured_image_thumbnail:
 featured_image: assets/images/posts/2018/12.jpg
 ---
-Classification Problem of Bank's Telemarketing Campaign Introduction
+*Introduction*

 Retail banks collect term deposits as part of their core business investment products.
 Banks generate a profit by lending funds held in deposit accounts for a higher rate than it pays the customer.
 Therefore, banks emphasize their marketing efforts to attract customers to deposit funds.

 Although most marketing channels are transitioning to a digital form and telemarketing campaigns are fading away, there is still space in advertising to utilize the phone as a tool for remote marketing.
 While remote marketing is moving gradually into robocalls, prospects still prefer to talk to a human rather than a robot-speaking voice.

 In finance, an individual who buys a term deposit is called a subscriber.
 Subscription refers to a potential investor signing up for an investment vehicle agreement involving cash flow and money transfer.
 Different elements, such as a personal financial situation or high-interest rate, which makes the cost of borrowing more appealing, affect the subscription decision of the prospect.
 As such, banks benefit from data analysis and prediction models to optimize their campaigns by targeting certain segments of individuals.

+## Dataset and Methodology

+In April 2014, Apple CEO Tim Cook told The Wall Street Journal that the company was planning to launch new product categories that year, but did not reveal any specifics.
+In June 2014, Reuters reported that production was expected to begin in July for a release in October.

+Apple Watch was first unveiled after a classic and ever infamous “We do have ‘one more thing’…” slide, which heard enormous applause, on September 9, 2014 during a press event which also saw the introduction of the iPhone 6.
+After the reveal video, the auditorium erupted with applause while Tim Cook rolled back his sleeve, revealing an Apple Watch on his wrist.
+Speaking about the device, Apple CEO Tim Cook explained that Apple Watch was “a new, intimate way to communicate from your wrist, and a comprehensive health and fitness device.”

+## Dataset and Methodology

 Dataset and Methodology
 Our data on individuals have been taken from UCI machine learning repository online from May 2008 to November 2010.
-The dataset includes 45,211 observations from a Portuguese retail bank for which it has dependent variables, whether the prospect subscribes to a term deposit or not, and the independent variables are listed below. age - age of the costumer (numeric) job type of job (categorical: 'admin.','blue-collar','entrepreneur','housemaid','management','retired','self-employed','services','student','technician','unemployed','unknown') marital marital status (categorical: 'divorced','married','single','unknown'; note: 'divorced' means divorced or widowed) education - (categorical:'basic.4y','basic.6y','basic.9y','high.school','illiterate','professional.course','university.degree','unknown') default - has credit in default? (categorical: 'no','yes','unknown') housing has housing loan? (categorical: 'no','yes','unknown') loan - has personal loan? (categorical: 'no','yes','unknown') contact - contact communication type (categorical: 'cellular','telephone') month -last contact month of year (categorical: 'jan', 'feb', 'mar', …, 'nov', 'dec') day_of_week -last contact day of the week (categorical: 'mon','tue','wed','thu','fri') duration last contact duration, in seconds (numeric).
-Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
+The dataset includes 45,211 observations from a Portuguese retail bank for which it has dependent variables, whether the prospect subscribes to a term deposit or not, and the independent variables are listed below.

+- age — age of the costumer (numeric)
+- job type of job (categorical: ‘admin.’,’blue-collar’,’entrepreneur’,’housemaid’,’management’,’retired’,’self-employed’,’services’,’student’,- ’technician’,’unemployed’,’unknown’)
+- marital marital status (categorical: ‘divorced’,’married’,’single’,’unknown’; note: ‘divorced’ means divorced or widowed)
+- education — (categorical:’basic.4y’,’basic.6y’,’basic.9y’,’high.school’,’illiterate’,’professional.course’,’university.degree’,’unknown’)
+- default — has credit in default? (categorical: ‘no’,’yes’,’unknown’)
+- housing has housing loan? (categorical: ‘no’,’yes’,’unknown’)
+- loan — has personal loan? (categorical: ‘no’,’yes’,’unknown’)
+- contact — contact communication type (categorical: ‘cellular’,’telephone’)
+- month -last contact month of year (categorical: ‘jan’, ‘feb’, ‘mar’, …, ‘nov’, ‘dec’)
+- day_of_week -last contact day of the week (categorical: ‘mon’,’tue’,’wed’,’thu’,’fri’)
+- duration last contact duration, in seconds (numeric).
+Important note: this attribute highly affects the output target (e.g., if duration=0 then y=’no’).
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
-Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model. campaign -number of contacts performed during this campaign and for this client (numeric, includes last contact)
+Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.
+- campaign -number of contacts performed during this campaign and for this client (numeric, includes last contact)
-pdays: - number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted) previous -number of contacts performed before this campaign and for this client (numeric) poutcome - outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success') emp.var.rate - employment variation rate - quarterly indicator (numeric) cons.price.idx - consumer price index - monthly indicator (numeric) cons.conf.idx - consumer confidence index - monthly indicator (numeric) uribor3m - euribor 3 month rate - daily indicator (numeric) nr.employed- number of employees - quarterly indicator (numeric) subscribed- has the client subscribed a term deposit? (binary: 'yes','no')
+- pdays: — number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
+- previous -number of contacts performed before this campaign and for this client (numeric)
+- poutcome — outcome of the previous marketing campaign (categorical: ‘failure’,’nonexistent’,’success’)
+- emp.var.rate — employment variation rate — quarterly indicator (numeric)
+- cons.price.idx — consumer price index — monthly indicator (numeric)
+- cons.conf.idx — consumer confidence index — monthly indicator (numeric)
+- uribor3m — euribor 3 month rate — daily indicator (numeric)
+- nr.employed- number of employees — quarterly indicator (numeric)
+- subscribed- has the client subscribed a term deposit? (binary: ‘yes’,’no’)
 source: https://archive.ics.uci.edu/ml/datasets/bank+marketing

 We use python as a programming language utilizing the tools of Scikit-learn for our machine learning approach.
 We are employing the following classified algorithms, Logistic Regression, Decision Tree, Random Forest, and XGBoost for our prediction.

-Purpose
+## Purpose

 Our goal is to build a model to predict if a prospect will subscribe to a term deposit campaign.

 Using historical data, we built a model to predict future investors in bank term deposit in order to develop a targeted telemarketing strategy for the bank of Portugal.

-Data Analysis and Coding Technicalities
+## Data Analysis and Coding Technicalities

 We analyzed the data to determine the rate of subscribers per category within each feature.

 We used a loop function to calculate the percentage of subscribers from prospects contacted.
 We extracted a data set for each feature and the subscribed column.
-We used the size() method to count the number of instances while applying a pivot function to create a column for 'yes' and 'no' to calculate the percentage rate per each category (e.g. university graduates, high school graduates) within a feature (e.g. education, marital).
+We used the size() method to count the number of instances while applying a pivot function to create a column for ‘yes’ and ‘no’ to calculate the percentage rate per each category (e.g. university graduates, high school graduates) within a feature (e.g. education, marital).
 In the second part of the loop function, we plotted the results for each feature.
 We will touch upon a few graphs we generated.
-Age

 Seniors' (ages 65 to 98) subscription rate is three times as much as Older Adults (ages 56–65) and Young adults (ages 17–35).
 Middle Aged Adults (ages 36–65) have the lowest rate of subscription at 8.65%.
 Occupation
 Students and retired individuals were twice or three times more likely to subscribe than any other profession.
 Unemployed and administration professionals were the next highest group, ranging from 11.3% to 13% rate of subscribers, whereas the rest of the groups were less than 11.31%.